junchaoshi/sports1.1/README.md

             `echo 'export PATH=$PATH:your_path_to_bowtie' >> ~/.bashrc`

+        ```
-        <pre><code>if you are administrator user, type the following command and password to easily install bowtie:
+        if you are administrator user, type the following command and password to easily install bowtie:

-        sudo apt-get install bowtie</code></pre>
+        sudo apt-get install bowtie
+        ```

     3. Install SRA Toolkit